wt1005203/mNODE/README.md

 Pkg.instantiate()
 ```
 which automatically installs all packages specified in `Project.toml` and `Manifest.toml`.

+The entire installation process takes less than half an hour for the setting we used (Macbook Air M1 2020, 8GB RAM, 512GB SSD).

 ## Workflow
 1. **Data processing**: we apply the CLR (Centred Log-Ratio) transformation to both metagenomic and metabolomic profiles and this is carried out by the Python script `data_processing.py`.
 After the CLR transformation, the script prepares the training and test datasets.
 It loads the raw count data from the folder `./data` and saves the processed data to the folder `./processed_data`.